paulmtree/Lung-Segmentation-Project/README.md

 # Lung-Segmentation-Project
 Use CT scans of the lungs to generate 3D models of the airway, bronchioles, outer lung structure, and cancerous growths.
-Mathematical descriptions of these objects can be used for AI research and predicting benign vs malignant tumors.
+Mathematical descriptions of these objects can be used for AI research and predicting benign vs malignant tumors and prevent unnecessary and harsh cancer treatments.
 ### License
 See the [LICENSE](https://github.com/paulmtree/Lung-Segmentation-Project/blob/main/LICENSE.md) file for license rights and limitations (MIT).
 If this code was useful for you, please let me know via email at pkm29@case.edu so I can brag about it.
 # Intro